Dua Lipa’s Fans React To New Single & Video For ‘Don’t Start Now’

 The single will be taken from her second studio album which is scheduled to be released next year.
 The “Kiss and Make Up” songstress told The Hits Radio that she will be announcing the album title around the end of November/early December.
 The next single Lipa is scheduled to release will be the album title track and which will also be promoted with a music video.
 She did mention that the album title consists of two words and is completely finished.

-Earlier this year, The Inquisitr revealed that Dua had been listening to a lot of No Doubt, Prince, OutKast, and old Gwen Stefani when making the upcoming LP.
+Earlier this year, The Inquisitr revealed that Lipa had been listening to a lot of No Doubt, Prince, OutKast, and old Gwen Stefani when making the upcoming LP.
 She said the album felt like a dancercise class and that it is really fun.

-Dua has a lot to live up to with her second studio album after her debut self-titled release helped her become the most-streamed female artist from the U.K., per BBC.
+Lipa has a lot to live up to with her second studio album after her debut self-titled release helped her become the most-streamed female artist from the U.K., per BBC.